Welcome to Tua Nutrition

 My nutrition story

-My interest in nutrition was triggered by my own health problems which came to a head five years ago.
+My interest in nutrition was triggered by my own health problems which came to a head many years ago.
 I was a busy, working Mum of two young children and wife (to an even busier husband) with a fairly stressful job, commuting for over an hour per working day.
 As well as this I am asthmatic and have various allergies, which means my immune system is slightly compromised.
 I was rarely free from chest infections, endured regular bouts of reflux and indigestion, and hit an all-time low when I was hospitalised with double pneumonia.
 A good friend of mine recommended I read a book called ‘The Immune System Recovery Plan’ by Susan Blum (a MD from the USA who practices in functional medicine).
 The book provided an insight into how poor nutritional choices can negatively affect your health, and how certain foods can exacerbate tiredness, inflammation, hormonal imbalance, lethargy, low mood and stress, to name just a few!
 Long story short, I tried some food eliminations, and listened to my body and started to identify foods that didn’t make me feel good.
 That led me to seek out the course at the University of Worcester, spend two years studying Nutritional Therapy, and the rest is history…..

 I am by no means a food saint, in fact quite the opposite.
 I LOVE food and eat LOTS of it.
 I follow a simple rule, I eat sensibly in the week and take a more relaxed approach to what I eat at the weekend.
 This relaxed approach takes on many guises, most notably dark chocolate and gin and tonic!!
-Studying nutrition has enabled me to appreciate how good food can benefit health if you know how to make the right choices, and crucially know what foods, and balance of foods, work for best you.
+Studying nutrition has enabled me to appreciate how good food can benefit health if you know how to make the right choices, and crucially know what foods, and balance of foods, work best for you.

 Lindsey Fellows (Ph.D, MSc, PG Dip, BA Hons)